skrifana/youcode_26/README.md

 NourishHer follows a **lightweight, modular client-server architecture** optimized for accessibility and performance in constrained environments.

-### System Flow

-1. **User Input (Frontend)**
-   - Users select available ingredients, preferences, or constraints
-   - Input is handled via a simple, intuitive UI

-2. **API Request (Frontend → Backend)**
-   - JavaScript sends a request to FastAPI endpoints

-3. **Backend Processing (FastAPI)**
-   - Routes handle incoming requests
-   - Data is structured and forwarded to the AI layer

-4. **AI Recipe Generation (Groq AI)**
-   - Generates recipes based on:
-     - Available ingredients
-     - Budget limitations
-     - Nutritional needs

-5. **Response Delivery**
-   - Backend formats the AI response
-   - Returns clean, readable data to the frontend

-6. **User Display**
-   - Recipes shown in:
-     - Quick-view format
-     - Visual/interactive format (optional)

 ---

-###  Architecture Principles

-- **Low Bandwidth Friendly** – Minimal dependencies and lightweight requests
-- **No Persistent User Data** – Ensures privacy and safety
-- **Modular Backend** – Easy to extend AI routes and features
-- **Device Agnostic** – Works across shared/public devices

----

 ##  Extended Impact

-NourishHer goes beyond individual nutrition, by promoting community and mutual wellbeing.
+NourishHer is a tool designed to go beyond mere individual nutrition.
+We want to promote community and mutual wellbeing by being more mindful and inclusive.

 ###  Inclusive for Families
-- Designed for women living with children
+- Designed for women living with children .
-- Game-based learning makes nutrition engaging for all ages
+- Game-based learning makes nutrition engaging for all ages .

 ###  Encourages Healthy Food Relationships
-- Promotes curiosity and exploration
+- Promotes healthy, nutritionally balanced meals through visual engagement and exploration
-- Supports intuitive eating habits
+- Supports intuitive eating habits.

 ###  Supports Mental Wellbeing
 - Balances nourishment with emotional comfort